-• Adequate drainage is necessary for growing healthy grass.

-- A high-quality BMP plan for drainage addresses the containment of runoff, adequate buffer zones, and filtration techniques in the design and construction process to achieve acceptable water quality. - Drainage of the golf course features is only as good as the system's integrity.
+- Adequate drainage is necessary for growing healthy turfgrass. - A high-quality BMP plan for drainage addresses the containment of runoff, adequate buffer zones, and filtration techniques in the design and construction process to achieve acceptable water quality. - Drainage of the golf course features is only as good as the system's integrity.
 Damaged, improperly installed, or poorly maintained drainage systems will result in inferior performance that negatively impacts play and increases risks to water quality.

-- When constructing drainage systems, pay close attention to engineering details such as subsoil preparation, the placement of gravel, slopes, and backfilling. - Internal golf course drains should not drain directly into an open waterbody, but should discharge through pretreatment zones and/or vegetative buffers to help remove nutrients and sediments. - Drainage should discharge through proper drainage and stormwater management devices, for example, vegetative buffers, swales, etc. - The drainage system should be routinely inspected to ensure proper function.
+- Pay close attention to engineering details such as subsoil preparation, the placement of gravel, slopes, and backfilling when constructing drainage systems. - Discharge internal golf course drains through pre-treatment zones and/or vegetative buffers, rather than directly into an open waterbody, in order to help remove nutrients and sediments. - Discharge drainage through proper drainage and stormwater management devices, for example, vegetative buffers, swales, etc. - Inspect the drainage system routinely to ensure proper function. - Drain cart paths away from areas in play and follow hard surface runoff guidelines.